nopnop2002/Arduino-STM32-CAN/README.md

 For example, high priority messages can be stored in the FIFO0 and low priority messages can be stored in the FIFO1.
 ![Image](https://github.com/user-attachments/assets/df76b046-78b5-4fe4-85bb-a3bf5835c8fd)

-Please refer to the reference manual for each model for more information.
 [Here](https://github.com/nopnop2002/Arduino-STM32-CAN/tree/master/stm32f103_fifo) is an example for STM32F103.

 # Communication with Arduino-UNO R3